 What did they “win?”
 By confirming Kavanaugh, they potentially won the vote needed to roll back a right earned with the lifeblood of women who came before Roe v.
 Wade.
 The future of that right, the right of women to control their own bodies, was dealt a devastating blow by a Senate that is only 23% women, led by a Republican Judiciary Committee that is white and entirely male.
 And it cannot stand.

-In just a few weeks, voters in in several states will weigh in on three separate ballot measures designed to take away women’s rights to make their own reproductive healthcare decisions.
+In just a few weeks, American voters in several states will weigh in on three separate ballot measures designed to take away women’s rights to make their own reproductive healthcare decisions.
 In West Virginia and Oregon, voters will consider measures that could immediately ban Medicaid insurance coverage for abortion, making this necessary and critical medical care virtually inaccessible for low-income women.

 As if that’s not bad enough, the measures in West Virginia and Alabama could result in abortion being completely outlawed should the Supreme Court overturn Roe v.
 Wade and allow its legality to be decided on a state-by-state basis.
 All three measures are part of a broader strategy by the anti-abortion movement and the politicians it subverts to test just how much they can take away from those who already have far too little.

 It doesn’t end with Kavanaugh on the Supreme Court, though.
 Donald Trump and Mitch McConnell are waging war against women in the lower courts, ramming through extremist judge after extremist judge in a cowardly assault against a women’s reproductive freedom.
-As of early October, McConnell’s male-dominated GOP caucus had approved 84 judges nominated by President Trump, including two Supreme Court justices and nearly thirty appellate court judges.
+As of early October, McConnell’s male-dominated GOP caucus had approved 84 judges nominated by U.S. President Trump, including two Supreme Court justices and nearly thirty appellate court judges.